William Hannam Henderson: Naval career

 Undeterred by lack of official support, Henderson became a firm believer in value of a free debate, despite having taken part in a discussion on a paper by Sir Edward Reed at the United Service Institute, in which he criticised the Beagle-class sloops.
-A few days later Henderson received a message from the First Sea Lord stating that his remarks had harmed his prospects of obtaining a command.
-Again, when commanding Edgar in the Mediterranean, he attempted to initiate a discussion on the strategy of possible operations in the event of war, which was attended by the Commander-in-Chief, who brought the debate to an abrupt halt by saying, Well, gentlemen, you may be sure that when war comes the Commander-in-Chief will know how to act and to make all necessary arrangements.
-Good morning.
+A few days later Henderson allegedly received a message from the First Naval Lord stating that his remarks had harmed his prospects of obtaining a command.
+Again, when commanding Edgar in the Mediterranean, he attempted to initiate a discussion on the strategy of possible operations in the event of war, which was attended by the Commander-in-Chief, who brought the debate to an abrupt halt by saying, "Well, gentlemen, you may be sure that when war comes the Commander-in-Chief will know how to act and to make all necessary arrangements.
+Good morning."

 Henderson returned to sea in 1889, commanding the screw corvette Conquest until 1892, and seeing action serving in the Naval Brigade under Admiral Sir Edmund Fremantle, Commander-in-Chief of the East Indies Station, in the punitive expedition against the Sultan of Vitu in East Africa in October 1890.
 For this service he was mentioned in dispatches and received the East and West Africa Medal with "Vitu" clasp.
 He subsequently commanded the second class cruisers Arethusa and Mersey, then the first class protected cruiser Edgar, on the Mediterranean and later China Stations from 1894 to 1896.

 He returned to England to serve as the Captain of the Fleet Reserve at Devonport in 1896–1897, flying his flag in Devastation and Nile successively.
 From 1898 he served as commodore and naval officer-in-command at Jamaica, receiving promotion to rear admiral on 20 November 1899.
 He remained in Jamaica after the end of his appointment, being appointed a Member of the Privy Council and the Legislative Council on 28 March 1900.

 Henderson then returned to England to serve as Admiral Superintendent of Devonport Dockyard from 1902 until 1906, receiving promotion to vice admiral on 28 November 1904.

 On 22 August 1906 Henderson was appointed a member of a Royal Commission, led by Gerald William Balfour, alongside Frank Forbes Adam and Ivor John Caradoc Herbert, and with Charles Clive Bigham as Secretary, to inquire into management of navigational aids of the coast of the United Kingdom by the three General Lighthouse Authorities, and into the workings of these Authorities, and to report what changes, if any, were desirable.